danielkoll/PyRADS/README.md

 # Requirements
 Python 2.x with numpy and scipy.

-For the MTCKD continuum model: gmake and gfortran
+For the MTCKD continuum model: gmake and gfortran.